fp-ts/core/Overview.md

 ### Foldable

+Data structures that can be folded to a summary value.

+In the case of a collection (such as `ReadonlyArray`), these methods will fold together (combine) the values contained in the collection to produce a single result.
+Most collection types have `reduce` methods, which will usually be used by the associated `Foldable<F>` instance.

+Instances of `Foldable` should be ordered collections to allow for consistent folding.

+`Foldable<F>` is implemented in terms of two basic methods:

+- `pipe(fa, reduce(b, f))` eagerly folds `fa` from left-to-right.
+- `pipe(fa, reduceRight(b, f))` eagerly folds `fa` from right-to-left.

+Beyond these it provides many other useful methods related to folding over `F<A>` values.

 | Name                   | Given                                     | To                 |
 | ---------------------- | ----------------------------------------- | ------------------ |
 | **reduce**             | `F<A>`, `B`, `(B, A) => B`                | `B`                |